 - Most commercially available calcium supplements are made from animal sources such as oyster shell or inorganic sources including calcium carbonate and calcium citrate.

-Unived’s CalDveg is 100% vegetarian/vegan and contains no animal based ingredients.
-Unived vouches for complete bone health encompassing all the essential nutrients including calcium, vitamin D3, vitamin K2, and magnesium and trace minerals.
-Purely plant based ingredients including algal calcium and vitamin D3 from lichens make CalDveg rich in nutrition, highly bioavailable and well absorbed.
+Unived’s CalDveg is a vegan supplement and contains no animal based ingredients.
+Unived vouches for complete bone health encompassing all the essential nutrients including calcium, vitamin C, vitamin D3, vitamin K2, and magnesium and trace minerals.

 Men and women begin experiencing bone loss in their 40s.
 However, women experience a rapid phase of loss during the first 5–10 years after menopause, due to the loss of estrogen.
 In men, this phase is obscure, since there is only a slow and progressive decline in sex steroid production; hence, the loss of bone in men is linear and slower.